Lux Christian Academy: Policies & Handbook

 responsible for arranging and making monthly payments directly for these lessons.
 Payments must be

 made on time; a $20 late fee per child will be applied to any late payments.
-Please note that no refunds adjustments will be provided for missed lessons or withdrawals.
+Please note that no refunds or adjustments will be provided for missed lessons or withdrawals.

 This policy ensures that students have consistent access to music education and that our instructors are fairly compensated.
 Thank you for your cooperation and commitment to enriching your child’s education through music.